TheresaLui/SelfHelpContent_v2/articles/microsoft.azurebot-boterror-tsg/content-check-applens-detector.md

 #

-1. Use Applens detector – Bot P95 Latency (in ms) to see if the Bot is slow to respond
+1. Use App Lens Detector – Bot P95 Latency (in ms) to see if the Bot is slow to respond